HHS/simpler-grants-gov/.github/ISSUE_TEMPLATE/internal_30k.md

 ---

 name: Internal - 30k deliverable
-description: Describe a product deliverable at a 30,000 foot view
+about: Describe a new deliverable at a 30,000 ft view
 title: "[30k]: "
-labels: "deliverable: 30k"
+labels:
+  - "deliverable: 30k ft"
+assignees: ""

 ---